GothenburgBitFactory/tw.org/content/docs/recurrence.md

 Notice how the instance has a status `pending`, and a reference back to the template task (Parent task).
 In addition, you can see it inherited the recurrence and description, and if there was a project, priority and tags, those would also be inherited.

-The recurring instance has an attribute named \'Mask Index\', which is zero.
+The recurring instance has an attribute named 'Mask Index', which is zero.
 This indicates that it is the first of the many recurring task instances, the counting being zero-based.

 Now if we look back at the template task, we see changes: